Reeve - User Guide

 Format: exam delete STUDENT_INDEX i/EXAM_INDEX

-• The EXAM_INDEX refers to the index number shown in the displayed student’s exam records list.
+EXAM_INDEXrefers to the index number shown in the displayed student’s exam records list.

-:information_source: EXAM_INDEX must be a positive integer 1, 2, 3, …
+EXAM_INDEX must be a positive integer 1, 2, 3, …

 Example:

-• Suppose you have an outdated exam record or an exam record with wrong details such as the exam date or score and you wish to remove this exam record.
+- Suppose you have an outdated exam record or an exam record with wrong details such as the exam date or score and you wish to remove this exam record.

-• For instance, if your current list looks similar to the figure below (Figure 19).
+- For instance, if your current list looks similar to the figure below (Figure 19).

-Figure 19: Before entering delete exam command
+Figure 19: Before entering delete exam command- You can use

-• You should see that you have successfully deleted the first exam record of the first student as shown below (Figure 20) after entering the above command.
+exam delete 1 i/1to delete the first exam record of the first student in the displayed student list on the main panel. - You should see that you have successfully deleted the first exam record of the first student as shown below (Figure 20) after entering the above command.

 Figure 20: After entering delete exam command